Cornelius Hawkridge

 Cornelius Hawkridge (June 28, 1927 – November 6, 2022) was a consultant, born in Romania to an English father and an ethnic Hungarian mother.
 The central figure in the 1971 non-fiction book The Greedy War (a.k.a.
-A Very Personal War) by James Hamilton-Paterson, he is best known for his role in exposing high-level corruption during the Vietnam War, and for publicly confessing his own involvement in that corruption.
+A Very Personal War) by James Hamilton-Paterson, he was best known for his role in exposing high-level corruption during the Vietnam War, and for publicly confessing his own involvement in that corruption.

 By his own account, Hawkridge made over $50,000 on black market currency exchange in Vietnam, but soon spent all of it single-handedly investigating the corruption around him.
 As early as 1966, Hawkridge began contacting various U.S. authorities, seeking a venue to share his evidence of corruption related to the Vietnam war that had cost the U.S. government over a billion dollars.
 Testifying in March 1969 before the United States Senate's Permanent Sub-Committee on Investigations, Hawkridge described himself as "outraged by... the corruption, the filth, the thievery, the profiteering on other people's misery" that he saw in wartime Vietnam.

 According to John Ketwig, Hawkridge lived most of the latter period of his life in semi-hiding, convinced that former KGB agents were still attempting to find and kill him.
 A few years before his death, he had to move to an assisted living facility in Missouri, where he died on November 6, 2022.